 When I discovered there were many more "Soft" seasons than any other dominant trait (like Deep, Light, Warm, etc.) I really tried to understand why.
 Here is what I found: (the short version).

 Notice the two lightest seasons, The Light Spring and the Light Summer, are at the very top of the tree.
 The deepest Autumn and Winter are at the bottom.
-When you are the lightest season, there isn’t anywhere else to go really.
-You can go a little warmer or cooler but in general you are at the top of the tree.
-When you are the deepest, again you can’t really go deeper than deep.
+When you are the lightest season, there isn't anywhere else to go.
+You can go a little warmer or cooler, but in general, you are at the top of the tree.
+When you are the deepest, again, you can't go deeper than deep.

-Soft seasons are not the lightest, the deepest, the warmest or the coolest.
-They certainly aren’t the clearest.
+Soft seasons are not the lightest, the deepest, the warmest, or the coolest.
+They certainly aren't the clearest.
 Using our tree example, they are close to the center of the tree.
-The closer it is to the tree trunk, the more ‘grey’ or desaturated it becomes.
-The sun doesn’t hit the interior of the tree much.
-This is where the Soft’s reside.
+The closer it is to the tree trunk, the more 'grey' or desaturated it becomes.
+The sun doesn't hit the interior of the tree much.
+This is where the softs reside.
 There are lighter and deeper soft seasons.
-There are softs that are more warm than cool (toasted) or more cool than warm (toned).
+Some softs are more warm than cool (toasted) or more cool than warm (toned).

-It is the discovery of these wide range of soft seasons that ColorBreeze© was born!
-One cannot just be considered ‘Soft’ now and feel they know their season.
-Are you the lighter or darker, warmer or cooler Soft?
+It is the discovery of this wide range of soft seasons that ColorBreeze© was born!
+One cannot just be considered 'Soft' now and feel they know their season.
+Are you the lighter or darker, warmer, or cooler Soft?
 ColorBreeze will find the perfect spot for you on the tree.

 The ColorBreeze© System benefits:

 The ColorBreeze system is the most accurate system available (well, it was, but I made my last, final advancements with my "ColorBreeze Complete" system.
 You can learn more about that from the "Learn" page).
-Not only does it find the perfect season for more people, it shows you exactly on Munsell's color tree where you are.
-As a result, you can borrow colors or looks from your neigboring seasons!
+Not only does it find the perfect season for more people, but it also shows you where on Munsell's color tree you are.
+As a result, you can borrow colors or looks from your neighboring seasons!

 The 'new' seasons in my system only relate to the Soft seasons.
 The remaining original 12 seasons remain exactly the same.